theoutlander/pinmark/README.md

 **In Development**

-Chrome plugin to search through bookmarks and visualize in a board
+Chrome extension to search through bookmarks and visualize